-Figure (10) shows the percentage of people who have heard about the FAO Grievance Mechanism in YFSRRP.
-Out of the total respondents, 53.3% confirmed that they were aware of the FAO GM mechanism,
+Figure (9) shows the percentage of people who have heard about the FAO Grievance Mechanism in YFSRRP.
+Out of the total respondents, 53.3% confirmed that they were aware of the FAO GM mechanism, while 42.2% stated that they had not heard about it.
+Furthermore, 4.4% of the respondents did not provide an answer.

-Figure 10 The Percentage of People Who Have Heard about the FAO Grievance Mechanism in YFSRRP
+Figure 9 The Percentage of People Who Have Heard about the FAO Grievance Mechanism in YFSRRP

 6.3.
-FAO - Conducted visited site and consultations on 05-06 December 2023, in Hodediah city at Marine Research Center, Fish Quality Control Lab and Veterinary Lab with (17) participation.
+FAO - Conducted visited site and consultations on 05-06 December 2023, in Hodediah city at Marine Research Center, Fish Quality Control Lab (for Parent Fund) and Veterinary Lab (for Additional Fund) with (25) participation.

 Objectives: